Rodley, West Yorkshire: Community

 The Leeds and Liverpool Canal passes through the suburb, running parallel with Rodley Town Street.
 Many of the stone-built industrial buildings and mills that once lined the banks of the canal have been demolished and replaced with modern apartments and houses, as Rodley has developed into a commuter suburb, being situated roughly equidistant from Leeds and Bradford.
 Some of the area is now protected as a conservation area.

 Rodley has four public houses and a Working men's club: The Railway close to the nearby Calverley Bridge, The Owl, The Rodley Barge next to the canal, The Crown & Anchor and Rodley Social Club on Town Street.

 The Rodley Nature Reserve is a wetland reserve created in 1999 on the site of a former sewage works, just north of Town Street on the north bank of the River Aire.

-Adjacent, on the opposite bank to the nature reserve, is Canal Bank Sports Ground, which is the base for a cricket club.
-Rodley Cricket Club plays in the Airedale and Wharfedale Senior Cricket League.
+On the opposite bank to the nature reserve is Canal Bank Sports Ground, which is the base for Rodley Cricket Club, who play in the Airedale and Wharfedale Senior Cricket League.